 ARH 573.
-Japanese Prints and Printmakers.
+Graduate Research in Japanese Prints and Printmakers.
 3 Hours.

 History of Japanese wood-block prints and printmakers from the seventeenth through the twentieth centuries.

 ARH 574.
-Landscape and Image in East Asia.
+Graduate Research in Landscape and Image in East Asia.
 3 Hours.

 This course surveys the major traditions of landscape art in East Asia.
 We will explore the ways in which places and spaces are transformed into famous places and sacred sites and consider the critical role played by visual representation in this process.
 Major topics include the relationship between landscape and power,cultural memory, literature, mythology, seasonality, travel, and literati culture.
 We will examine the functions of landscape art in various cultural, geographical, and temporal contexts of East Asia.
 We will look at landscape painting in China from the Tang through the Ming dynasties and consider the complex processes of cultural dissemination and adaptation by looking at the reception of Chinese landscape painting tradition in Korea and Japan.